Isaiah T. Montgomery House - Mound Bayou

 Built in 1919 for Isaiah Tecumseh Montgomery, the only African-American delegate to the 1890 Mississippi Constitutional Convention, the house stands an important historical marker in the town of Mound Bayou.
 After Montgomery's death in 1924 the home was used for nursers, teachers, and a private residence.

 A Save America's Treasures grant was secured through the National Trust for Historic Preservation and matched by the Mississippi State Legislature and the African American Heritage Preservation Grant Program for exterior renovations totaling more than $110,000.
 Planning is currently underway to determine the best course of action for the building.

-In June, the National Trust for Historic Preservation announced that the Isaiah T. Montgomery House has been named as one of the 11 Most Endangered Historic Places in the United States.
+On June 26th, the National Trust for Historic Preservation announced that the Isaiah T. Montgomery House in Mound Bayou has been named as one of the 11 Most Endangered Historic Places in America.

-“The Isaiah T. Montgomery House stands as a testament to not only one man’s perseverance, but the ultimate success of his community in the face of unrelenting racism and hardship facing African Americans,” said Stephanie Meeks, president and CEO of the National Trust for Historic Preservation.
-“By naming the site to the 11 Most Endangered Historic Places list, we hope to shed light on this important piece of Mississippi history, and continue to expand the narrative around Mississippi's ongoing struggle to come to terms with the legacy of slavery and Jim Crow.”
+“The Isaiah T. Montgomery House stands as a testament to not only one man’s perseverance, but the ultimate success of his community in the face of unrelenting racism and hardship,” said Stephanie Meeks, president and CEO of the National Trust for Historic Preservation.
+“By naming this site to the 11 Most Endangered Historic Places list, we hope to shed light on this important piece of Mississippi history, and continue to expand the narrative around Mississippi’s ongoing struggle to come to terms with the legacy of slavery and Jim Crow.”

 This endangered historic place is owned by the Knights and Daughters of Tabor, a non-profit organization building on a rich legacy to bring new life to Mound Bayou.
 The Mississippi Heritage Trust is working with the Knights and Daughters of Tabor to identify partners and resources to restore the Isaiah T. Montgomery House to become an educational center where people from around the world can join together to explore issues of race, equality and justice.